On the Acceleration of the Multi-Level Monte Carlo Method: Introduction

 \section{Introduction}

 The multi-level Monte Carlo method proposed in \cite{Gil08a} approximates the expectation of some functional applied to some stochastic processes like e.~g.\ solutions of stochastic differential equations (SDEs) at a lower computational complexity than classical Monte Carlo simulation, see also \cite{Gil08b,Hei01,Ke05}.
-Multi-level Monte Carlo approximation is applied in many fields like mathematical finance \cite{Av09,Gil09a}, for SDEs driven by a L\'{e}vy process \cite{Der11} or by fractional Brownian motion \cite{KNP11}.
-The main idea of this article is to reduce the computational costs further by applying the multi-level Monte Carlo method as a variance reduction technique for some higher order weak approximation method.
-As a result, the computational effort can be significantly reduced while the optimal order of convergence for the root mean-square error is preserved.\\ \\ The outline of this paper is as follows.
+Multi-level Monte Carlo approximation is applied in many fields like mathematical finance \cite{Av09,Gil09a}, for SDEs driven by a L\'{e}vy process \cite{Der11}, by fractional Brownian motion \cite{KNP11} or for stochastic PDEs \cite{SchGit11}.
+The main idea of this article is to reduce the computational costs additionally by applying the multi-level Monte Carlo method as a variance reduction technique for some higher order weak approximation method.
+As a result, the computational effort can be significantly reduced while the optimal order of convergence for the root mean-square error is preserved.

+The outline of this paper is as follows.
 We give a brief introduction to the main ideas and results of the multi-level Monte Carlo method in Section~\ref{Section2:MLMC-Simulation-Original}.
 Based on these results, in Section~\ref{Sec3:Improved-MLMC-Estimator} we present as the main result a modified multi-level Monte Carlo algorithm that allows to reduce the computational costs significantly.
 Depending on the relationship between the orders of variance reduction and of the growth of the costs, there exists a reduction of the computational costs by a factor depending on the weak order of the underlying numerical method.
 As an example, the modified multi-level Monte Carlo algorithm is applied to the problem of weak approximation for stochastic differential equations driven by Brownian motion in Section~\ref{Sec4:Numerical-Examples-SDEs}.